AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp03_limited_use_of_others_in_aggregates.rst

 Description
 +++++++++++++

 Do not use an :ada:`others` choice in an extension aggregate.
-In record and array aggregates, do not use an :ada:`others` choice unless it is used either to refer to all components, or to all but one component.
+In :ada:`record` and :ada:`array` aggregates, do not use an :ada:`others` choice unless it is used either to refer to all components, or to all but one component.

-This guideline prevents accidental provision of a general value for a record component or array component, when a specific value was intended.
+This guideline prevents accidental provision of a general value for a :ada:`record` component or :ada:`array` component, when a specific value was intended.
 This possibility includes the case in which new components are added to an existing composite type.